 The good news is canning your own bone broth at home will make you a BOSS at filling your shelves in no time flat!
 Follow this recipe, and you will be doing it easily, and more important, safely.

 A few days ago, I shared how to can meat with you.
 Meats are so great to have on the shelf for quick-fix dinners when you don’t have a ton of time to be cooking.

 This time around, I’ll be teaching you how to can bone broth–that lovely, rich broth that you can slow cook from the bones of the meat you canned the other day.
 Rest assured, I only share scientifically proven recipes and techniques that are approved and used in the Ball Blue Book and the National Center for Home Food Preservation.

 We use bone broth for so many things.
 It’s super handy to have on the shelf for soups, rice dishes, cooking beans, and I even use it to make my dogs’ dog food!
 It’s wonderful to drink when you are sick with a cold or flu, it’s so soothing.
 We use it so much more than I ever thought we would, and we make it from chicken, beef, and ham/pork bones alike.
-According to Heidi at Healing Harvest Homestead, you can even make it out of wild game bones like antelope, and it comes out perfectly!
+If you are a hunting family, you have even more options!

 The cool thing about bone broth is that it is so easy to make, and you basically make it out of trash!
 If you have read my blog for very long, you may have run across my posts on using strawberry tops and banana peels on their way to the trash, and stale bread for croutons, too!
 But I’m digressing.
 The topic is how to make bone broth, and I’m going to show you that right now.